 This is the tier most vehicles are missing — the gear for the five-minute problems: severe bleeding, chest injuries, airway.
 Minimum load-out, organized per the MARCH protocol:

 A pre-built kit from our Vehicle & Home collection covers this tier in a single MOLLE-mountable package that straps to a seat back or cargo panel.
+If you're ever first on scene, our guide to first aid steps after a car accident walks through what to do before EMS arrives.

 Tier 3: The Overland Layer (Far From Help)